vinodhkris/Memebot/README.md

 UI

 To run the UI for Memebot, go to the UI directory and start a server.
-The simplest way to start a server is
+The simplest way to start a server is to go to that folder in the terminal and type
 > python -m SimpleHTTPServer <port>

 Then go to localhost:<port> and you should be able to see the ui.